You are GOOD enough, SMART enough, FINE enough, and STRONG enough. You don’t need other people to validate you; you are already VALUABLE.

-There is no need to put on a mask.
+There is no need to put on an act.
 There is no need to pretend to be someone you’re not.
 You have nothing to prove to anyone else, because…

 1. The people worth impressing just want you to be yourself.

 In the long run, it’s better to be loathed for who you are than loved for who you are not.
 In fact, the only relationships that work well in the long run are the ones that make you a better person without changing you into someone other than yourself, and without preventing you from outgrowing the person you used to be.

 Ignore the comparisons and expectations knocking at your door.
 The only person you should try to be better than is the person you were yesterday.
 Prove yourself to yourself, not others.
 The RIGHT people for you will love you for doing so, and they will appreciate all the things about you that the WRONG people are intimidated by.
 Bottom line: Don’t change so people will like you; be patient, keep being your amazing self, and pretty soon the RIGHT people will love the REAL you.

 2. No one else really knows what’s best for YOU.